ucrcsedept/course-support/learning_modules/docker/docker-setup/README.md

 <details>
 <summary>Linux (Ubuntu)</summary>

 > Note: These instructions are for Ubuntu.
-If you have a different distribution, find the instructions [here](https://docs.docker.com/desktop/install/linux-install/).
+If you have a different distribution, find the instructions <a target="_blank" rel="noopener noreferrer" href="https://docs.docker.com/desktop/install/linux-install/">here</a>.

 1. Run the following commands: